KittyGiraudel/sass-guidelines/index.md

 > Never say never.<br>
 > &mdash; Beyonce, or someone like that.

-There are scenarios where extending selectors might be helpful and whorthwhile.
-Yet, always keep in mind those rules so you don't get yourself into troubles:
+There are scenarios where extending selectors might be helpful and worthwhile.
+Yet, always keep in mind those rules so you don't get yourself into trouble:

 * Use extend from within a module, not across different modules.
 * Use extend on placeholders exclusively, not on actual selectors.